The term “score function” is a leftover from the context in which it was first used in (genetic analysis).

 Score function

-The score function (or score) is the gradient of the log-likelihood function with respect to the parameter vector.
+The score function (or score) is the gradient of the log-likelihood function with given a parameter vector and observed data :

-In general, the score function tells us how we should adjust our parameters to increase the likelihood of observing our data.
+It tells us which direction in parameter space we should adjust to increase the likelihood of observing our data .

 A positive score suggests increasing would improve the fit, while a negative score suggests decreasing it.